ctrl-alt-del/devenv/README.md

 # Setup dev environment on Windows

 ## Installation Folder
 It is a good idea to centralize all your packages in one folder.
 Not only does it help  to better organize your packages, having a dedicated folder for your packages also makes navigating with command line easier.
-In this instruction, all packages will be put or installed under /c/usr/bin (a.k.a "C:\usr\bin").
-Please create the folder if it is not existed, or feel free to name your own directory.
+In this instruction for Windows, all packages will be put or installed under /c/usr/bin (a.k.a "C:\usr\bin").
+Please create the folder if it is not existed, and of course, feel free to name your own directory.

 If you are familiar with Window's PowerShell, you can create the folder by opening PowerShell and run:
 ```sh